Rugby union in New South Wales

-Rugby union in New South Wales has been played since the 1860s when it was established in the schools of the capital Sydney.
-Sydney University is considered "the birthplace" of rugby in Australia, having founded a club in 1865.
-Sydney hosted the 2003 Rugby World Cup Final.
+Rugby union in New South Wales has been played since the 1860s when it was established in the schools and Sydney University.
+The first recorded game under rugby rules was played by the Wallaroo FC in Sydney in 1870.
+The code dominated until 1908 when huge gate-takings led to a split over professionalism.
+The code endured and Sydney hosted the 2003 Rugby World Cup Final.
 In recent decades, Rugby union has struggled to shake its reputation of being a private school game and suffers from the immense popularity of the rival code of Rugby league there.

 History

 Reports of folk football being played in the Colony of New South Wales date from at least as early as 1829.
 Games were occasional and included matches played by soldiers at Sydney's barracks or against the crews of visiting ships.
 The rules were variable and negotiated by the players before each game.

 Rugby beginnings

 Football played under versions of the Rugby School rules was brought to Australia by Old Boys of the English public schools.
 Some settlers would have been familiar with earlier forms of the game even before it was formally codified at Rugby School in 1845.
 The Rugby code was introduced to schools in Sydney from the early 1860s.
-Players familiar with the game from the Sydney schools, along with increased arrivals from England and elsewhere, soon led to organised club football commencing in Sydney.
-Rugby games were being played at Sydney University in the 1860s.

-The first ‘inter-club’ rugby match took place during July 1865 between the Sydney Football Club and a team from the Australian Cricket Club.
-The game was intended to be played over three Saturdays but the newspapers of the time only report on the first two.
-The game was postponed after the second Saturday when the Sydney FC held a lead of two goals to one, but no record has been found of the final result.
-Newington College is credited with having a rugby club as early as 1869.
-From 1872 onwards there was a rapid growth in the formation of rugby football clubs.

-At a meeting of Sydney clubs on 22 June 1874, the Southern Rugby Football Union was formed as the governing body for rugby in New South Wales, and it was later renamed the New South Wales Rugby Union in 1892.